mindonly/CIS673Project/description.md

 ## Show
 * The system will track marching Shows.
 * Shows have a title and a performance date.
+    - (If we use Date as the Show then Show doesn't have to be Weak ??
+Then Lead Conductor key doesn't need to include Season TermCode ?? -RS)
 * A Show belongs to a specific Season and a Season can have many shows.
 * Not all Seasons have Shows planned for them yet.